 Unlike bats, bears, and box turtles, deer do not hibernate over the winter.
 Instead of curling up for a few months like some other animals, they will fatten their body in the fall to improve their ability to stay warm.
 Their coats will also become thicker to help insulate their bodies over the cold months.

 Since deer do not hibernate, where do deer sleep in the winter?
 When the temperature drops, the sleeping habits of the whitetail deer will change.
 Now you will find deer bedding on south facing slopes where they can soak up the warmth of the direct sunlight during the day.
-They will also seek out evergreen thickets because the evergreens will provide shelter from the cool breeze in the winter.
+They will also seek out evergreen thickets because the evergreens will provide shelter from the strong winds in the winter.

 Where Do Deer Sleep When It Snows?